r-walsh/es6-profiles/README.md

 * `babel-core`: This is the core of the actual Babel compiler itself.
 * `babel-preset-es2015`: This is the presets that we are telling Babel to follow to compile our code.
-* `babel-register`: This is the plugin that allows us to transpile our server side code on the fly, rather than running it through a build system such as Gulp.
+* `babel-register`: This is the plugin that allows us to transpile our server side code on the fly, rather than running it through a build system such as Webpack.

 ## Step Two: Server set up.